-(e) Sick Leave Reinstatement: If an employee separates and is rehired within one year from separation, accrued and unused sick leave, to a maximum of 6 days or 48 hours, whichever is greater, will be reinstated.
+e) Sick Leave Reinstatement for seasonal/temporary/extra help employees: If an employee separates and is rehired within one year from separation, accrued and unused sick leave, to a maximum of 5 days or 40 hours, whichever is greater, will be reinstated.
 An employee who worked at least 90 days in the initial employment with the City of Cathedral City may immediately use reinstated sick leave.
 An employee who had not worked 90 days in the initial employment with the City of Cathedral City must work the remaining amount of the 90 day-qualifying period to be able to use accrued sick leave.